Tinkerforge/doc/en/source/Kits/CameraSlider/CameraSlider.rst

    :align: center

-As the next step test the Stepper Brick with the included stepper motor and power adapter.
+As the next step test the Stepper Brick with the included stepper motor and 24V power adapter as described :ref:`here <stepper_brick_test>`.
 After that you can start to assemble the kit!

 Construction
 ------------